A.J. & Big Justice: "Costco Guys"

+Content creation

 In May 2024, they signed with the talent management company Night and became full-time content creators, by which point they had also become popular on other social media platforms like Snapchat and the video-sharing service Cameo.
 Erika and Ashley, as well as child social media personality Christian Joseph, known online as the Rizzler, began making appearances in their videos by June 2024.
 Also by that month, they had more than one million followers on TikTok and were the subjects of various popular memes online.
 They released a hip hop single, "We Bring the Boom", in July 2024, with lyrics based on their TikTok videos.
 The song found success online, leading to the duo releasing several remixes, including one featuring the Rizzler.
 Stereogums Tom Breihan wrote of the song that it "sounds like a version of joke-rap as recorded by someone who hasn't heard any actual rap since like 1987" and that it was "pretty fun".

 Joe Tilleli of Gizmodo wrote of A.J. & Big Justice in August 2024, "If you've opened TikTok, Instagram, or X (formerly Twitter) even once this year, you probably know what a Costco Guy is."
 The Costco Guys have also been on many Youtube Podcasts, such as The Makeshift Project.
 The duo appeared alongside the Rizzler on The Tonight Show Starring Jimmy Fallon; host Jimmy Fallon was criticized for his perceived lack of enthusiasm throughout the interview.
 By then, they had accrued over two million followers on TikTok.
 The duo was also parodied in a TikTok-focused sketch on Saturday Night Live, with A.J. & Big Justice being portrayed by Marcello Hernández and Chloe Fineman, respectively.